 The Dow extends its record run after an upbeat ADP report, with the FMHR traders.
 Meanwhile Ron Sloan, Invesco, shares three reasons to be bullish on equities.

-CNBC's Melissa Lee and the Fast Money traders discuss the day's top trades and the stocks they'll be watching tomorrow.
+CNBC's Melissa Lee and the Fast Money traders discuss the day's top trades and the stocks they'll be watching Wednesday.